svilupp/svilupp.github.io/scratchpad/genai_tips_first_demo.md

 Leverage tools like GenieFramework's [Stipple.jl](https://github.com/GenieFramework/stipple.jl) to quickly develop a beautiful UI for your demo.
 With just a few lines of code, you can create an application that not only functions well but also looks professional and engaging.

 You can find a basic example of a Stipple app below - it's less than 100 lines of code (50 active lines)!
-Code is provided in the Appendix and you can run it from your Julia REPL to see how it looks.
+Code is provided in the Appendix and you can run it from your Julia REPL.

 ![Stipple.jl UI Example](/assets/genai_tips_first_demo/genie-genai-demo.png)